Massachusetts Breast and Cervical Cancer Program

 Community Education

-Interested in hosting an educational workshop or would like us to join your community event to offer education about breast and/or cervical cancer?
-Please contact Mariane Tokarski for more information about the helpful ways we are keeping people healthy.
+Interested in hosting an educational workshop?
+Would like us to join your community event to offer education about breast and/or cervical cancer?

 Contact Us

-Jamila Xible, Director of Community Education and Access
+Community Education and Access Team

 Phone: 617 806-8778